yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 --------------------------------------------------------------------------------
 How to use uiautomation?
-run '**automation.py -h**' or '**uiautomation.py -h**'
+run '**automation.py -h**'
 ![help](images/uiautomation-h.png)
 Understand the arguments of uiautomation, and try the following examples
-**uiautomation.py -r -d 1 -t 0**, print desktop(the root of control tree) and it's children(top level windows)
+**automation.py -r -d 1 -t 0**, print desktop(the root of control tree) and it's children(top level windows)
-**uiautomation.py -t 0**, print current active window's controls
+**automation.py -t 0**, print current active window's controls

-run notepad.exe, run uiautomation.py -t 3, swith to Notepad and wait for 5 seconds
+run notepad.exe, run automation.py -t 3, swith to Notepad and wait for 5 seconds

-uiautomation will print the controls of Notepad and save them to @AutomationLog.txt:
+automation.py will print the controls of Notepad and save them to @AutomationLog.txt:

 ControlType: WindowControl    ClassName: Notepad
 　　ControlType: EditControl    ClassName: Edit